Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Introduction

+To test our hypotheses, we designed and conducted a within-subjects experiment across two studies targeting different populations, examining whether and how different types of design representations, including design visualizations and numerical design performance data, affect engineers’ design choices and their ability to select optimal designs from a list of AI-generated design ideas.

 Our results confirm both of our hypotheses.
 We found that different design modalities do affect engineers' decision-making when using AI-powered generative design tools.
-Specifically, in this study, designers provided with numerical design performance data only lead to the best ability to select optimal designs, while only seeing design renderings provides marginal help in selecting optimal designs.
-Unexpectedly, when participants saw both the numerical design performance data and the design rendering, they performed more poorly compared to when they saw the numerical design performance data alone.
-However, we found that the participants prefer the best-performing designs \textit{as long as} those designs possess traditional and symmetrical appearances.
-We also found in this study that the number of design options provided affects people's ability to choose optimal designs, and a large number of design options can overwhelm engineers and lead to suboptimal design choices.
+Specifically, in this study, designers provided with only numerical design performance data had the best ability to select optimal designs, outperforming those who saw both the numerical design performance data and the design rendering.
+We also found that the participants prefer the best-performing designs \textit{as long as} those designs possess traditional and symmetrical appearances.